 - 3.4.1.
-Written criteria for the initial granting of privileges to work in the CCL based on prior formal training, clinical experience and the recommendation of prior laboratory or fellowship directors. - 3.4.2.
+Written criteria for the initial granting of privileges to work in the CCL based on prior formal training, clinical experience, and the recommendation of prior laboratory or fellowship directors. - 3.4.2.
 Physicians working in the laboratory must be a fully accredited member of the hospital staff or for free-standing laboratories, a member of the hospital staff providing back-up support for the laboratory. - 3.4.3.
 For adult laboratories, physicians must maintain ACLS certification and follow facility standards for radiation safety. - 3.4.4.
 To maintain privileges, physicians must obtain 30 hours of Category 1 continuing medical education credits over a 2-year period in invasive or interventional cardiology. - 3.4.5.
 A teaching attending physician must meet the same requirements as a non-teaching attending physician in a program instructing graduate physicians and fulfill all of the requirements established by the ACGME. - 3.4.6.
-Procedure volume requirements for individual operators must be established by each facility - 3.4.6.1.
+Procedure volume requirements for individual operators must be established by each facility.
+These requirements should be concordant with the most current ACCF/AHA/SCAI competency documents.(14) - 3.4.6.1.
 No absolute operator volume requirement is recognized for diagnostic coronary angiograms, but each facility should establish a minimum number required for working in the CCL to maintain familiarity with the laboratory environment and emergency procedures. - 3.4.6.2.
-The current minimum PCI volume suggested by professional organization guidelines is 75 cases annually, of which 11 are primary PCIs for acute myocardial infarction.
-(2) All facilities must establish their minimum recommended annual volume requirements for PCI operators to maintain proficiency and a minimum number of procedures at a particular facility to maintain familiarity with the laboratory environment and emergency procedures. - 3.4.6.3.
+PCI procedure volume requirements for individual operators must be established by each facility.
+These requirements should be concordant with the most current ACCF/AHA/SCAI competency document.
+(14) All facilities must establish their minimum recommended annual volume requirements for PCI operators to maintain proficiency and a minimum number of procedures at a particular facility to maintain familiarity with the laboratory environment and emergency procedures.
+Deviations from the ACCF/AHA/SCAI operator volume recommendations require special justification.

+- 3.4.6.3.
 The performance of all operators must be assessed as part of ongoing QA efforts.
-Operators with acceptable quality metrics may perform procedures

-- 3.4.6.4.
+If outliers are identified, appropriate fair and transparent action should be taken.
+It is expected that all operators actively participate in the cardiac catheterization laboratory educational and quality efforts.
+A 50% attendance is expected for these activities including M&M, cath conference, and quality assurance meetings.
+All operators must participate in ongoing random case review activities both as reviewers as well as by having cases reviewed. - 3.4.6.4.
 For individual volume assessments, the preceding 24 month rolling data should be assessed and averaged to arrive at annual statistics. - 3.4.7.
 Hospital privileges and state licensing should be maintained throughout the period of ACE certification for all operators.
 Any loss of either hospital privileges or state license shall be reported to ACE with an explanation from the Medical Director. - 3.4.7.1.
-Board certification in cardiovascular disease and, if appropriate, interventional cardiology is strongly encouraged - 3.4.8.
-Other major program changes reported to ACE during annual review should include but are not limited to: 1) change of the Medical Director, 2) major changes to equipment or procedures performed, 3) addition/ deletion of operators or 4) sentinel event as defined by the Joint Commission
+Board certification in cardiovascular disease and, if appropriate, interventional cardiology is strongly encouraged for all operators and it is strongly preferred that the Medical Director be board-certified in interventional cardiology.
+Exceptions to this requirement will only be made in unusual circumstances. - 3.4.8.
+Other major program changes reported to ACE during annual review should include but are not limited to: 1) change of the Medical Director, 2) major changes to equipment or procedures performed, 3) addition/deletion of operators or 4) sentinel event as defined by the Joint Commission and 4) any other exceptional occurrences that the facility anticipates affecting accreditation status.

-4. STANDARDS: Physician extenders and cardiology fellows
+4. STANDARDS: Physician Extenders and Cardiology Fellows